ASBausch/prime_solo_nd_01/README.md

 Lets recap!

 In this assignment, you will use:
-Heroku
+- Heroku
-Node / Express
+- Node / Express
-jQuery
+- jQuery
-HTML / CSS / Javascript
+- HTML / CSS / JavaScript
+- Handlebars (optional)

 First, set up a new project as we have been doing the past couple days.
 Start with the `npm init` process, add a `.gitignore`.
 Make sure to set the `start` alias as Heroku will need that as the entry point.
 Then set up your file structure: